giovanni-shibaki/stock-price-watcher/README.md

 ## Configuration

-Before using Stock Price Watcher, you need to set up a configuration file in JSON format.
+Before using Stock Price Watcher, you need to set up a configuration file in JSON format with the name **appsettings.json**.
 This file should include the following information:

 - A list of destination email addresses for alerts.
 - SMTP server access credentials for sending emails.